How Can You Join the Conversation?

 - Your last name.
 Please only list your first name under your video.
 Reach out to the Lived Experience Facilitator if you need help with this.

-Our Role: The role of the Lived Experience Network South East is to host intentional advisory conversations with health care and community support leaders about improving the lived experiences of people living with dementia and similar diagnoses and their care partners across our region.
+Our Role: The role of the Lived Experience Network South East Ontario is to host intentional advisory conversations with health care and community supports partners about improving the lived and living experiences of people with dementia and similar diagnoses and their care partners across our region.
 Although, the Lived Experience Network provides support and information to our participants, we are not a support group.

 We understand advisory stories shared will not always be positive.
 We invite you to share your lived and living experiences, ideas for necessary change, along with examples of good care in action through a lens of hope.
 We act as advisors with the goal of enhancing the system of care by sharing our lived experience perspective.